Crashfree India

 About Project Rakshak

-A nationwide fellowship rebuilding India’s most dangerous roads.
+A nationwide initiative rebuilding India’s most dangerous roads.

 Rakshak is a structured intern-led programme that pairs college students across India with road-safety mentors, civic agencies and engineering experts.
 Each cohort picks a high-risk corridor in their city and works it end-to-end — from data and audits to public advocacy and concrete fixes.